dummy-decoy/flipperzero_badusb_kl/README.md

 ## .kl file format

-A .kl file is a binary file format which stores, for each ascii code point in order from *ASCII(0)* to *ASCII(127)*, a 16 bit little endian value composed of a *USB HID code* in the low order byte and a *bit set of modifier keys* in the high order byte.
+A .kl file is a binary file format which stores, for each ASCII code point in order from *ASCII(0)* to *ASCII(127)*, a 16 bit little endian value composed of a *USB HID code* in the low order byte and a *bit set of modifier keys* in the high order byte.

 *USB HID codes* for each key of a standard 102/105 key keyboard are (as displayed passing option `-k` to the software):